All cities · IL

 For a city of its scale, Chicago sustains a distinctive independent and art-house exhibition culture.
 Our directory currently lists 10 such cinemas in the metro area, accounting for 32 screens of programming in any given week.
 That slate ranges from foreign-language premieres and Sundance acquisitions to documentary engagements, repertory revivals, festival residencies, and one-off director Q&As.

-The 10 cinemas above are currently programming 18 distinct films in our catalog this week.
-The most-booked titles in Chicago are:
+The 10 cinemas above are associated with 18 distinct films in our seasonal catalog.
+The most-featured titles in Chicago are:

 Programming character

-Across this week's bookings, Chicago programmers are leaning into drama (17 titles), romance (7 titles), comedy (4 titles), mystery (4 titles), sci-fi (3 titles).
+Across our seasonal catalog, Chicago programmers are leaning into drama (17 titles), romance (7 titles), comedy (4 titles), mystery (4 titles), sci-fi (3 titles).
 The shape of any city's indie circuit is a question of which genres its programmers and audiences have agreed to take seriously, and the breakdown above is a reasonable proxy for what Chicago currently considers part of the conversation.

 Where to look next

 Looking further afield in IL?
-Browse all cities in our directory, or follow a film and let the schedule decide where to go next: see our full film catalog.
+Browse all cities in our directory, or follow a film across the circuit: see our full film catalog.
 Programmer-driven cities like Chicago tend to share titles with each other on a one-to-two-week lag, so the films above will frequently surface in nearby metros shortly after their Chicago run.